mmtk/mmtk-core/docs/userguide/src/migration/prefix.md

             at the point where it used to start returning `false`, and `memory_manager::enable_collection()` at the point where it used to start returning `true` again.
 -   module `memory_manager`
-    +   `disable_collection()`: returns true if GC is disabled after the call.
-If the function returns false, the VM binding should check safepoints, and expect a pause.
+    +   `disable_collection()`: now returns `Result<bool, GcStatus>`. `Ok(true)`
+        means this call actually switched collection from enabled to disabled; `Ok(false)` means it only increased the nesting depth of an already-disabled status. `Err(status)` means collection could not be disabled right now, with `status` naming why (e.g. a GC is in progress or has been requested); the VM binding should check safepoints, expect a pause, or wait for the concurrent GC to finish, then call this function again.
     *   `enable_collection()`: return true if the GC is enabled after the call.
 Otherwise, the function returns false.
     +   `is_collection_enabled()`: New.
 Returns whether collection is currently enabled.